 The Presidential Floor, with a 180-degree view of the Taormina Bay is particularly stunning, with a 300-square-meter private terrace, fully furnished with wicker furniture, a gazebo tent, and an outdoor hydro-massage pool.

-When it comes to its culinary offering, Grand Hotel Timeo offers the stunning setting and menu of no less than 4 restaurants and bars, including the Michelin-starred Otto Geleng.
+When it comes to its culinary offering, Grand Hotel Timeo offers a stunning setting and menu of no less than 4 restaurants and bars, including the Michelin-starred Otto Geleng.

-Elsewhere, Ristorante Timeo delights with a regional menu and stunning views of Taormina, while Bar Timeo, the Pool Bar and Pool Grill each invites guests to experience a different atmosphere of Grand Hotel Timeo.
-With either a cocktail in hand – The Signature Petite Fleur was a favorite – or a cup of gelato, sit back and enjoy the breathtaking views of Taormina or Naxos Bay.
+Elsewhere, Ristorante Timeo delights with a regional menu and stunning views of Taormina, while Bar Timeo, the Pool Bar and Pool Grill each invite guests to experience a different atmosphere of Grand Hotel Timeo.
+With either a cocktail in hand – The Signature Petite Fleur was a favourite – or a cup of gelato, sit back and enjoy the breathtaking views of Taormina or Naxos Bay.